ashleym1/OverLayer/README.md

 ### About the image:

 The image should be a square PNG image (alpha layer allowed and encouraged) with sides of 1152 pixels or any multiples (the higher the multiple, the bigger the resolution in-game).
-You can download a template overlay image with all tiles delimited [here]().
+You can download a template overlay image with all tiles delimited [**here**](https://raw.githubusercontent.com/brunophilipe/OverLayer/master/Resources/overlay_base.png).

 ### Screenshots